i4Ds/Karabo-Pipeline/doc/src/development.md

 - Check that the new version is on [Anaconda.org | Packages](https://anaconda.org/i4ds/karabo-pipeline)
 - Check on [Karabo-Pipeline | Docker Images](https://github.com/i4ds/Karabo-Pipeline/pkgs/container/karabo-pipeline) that the released image is live.

+## External Resources

+Karabo is utilizing some external resources to not have to package large files into the repository.
+This includes mainly test files and sky catalogs, which are hosted at an S3 object storage (https://rgw.cscs.ch/ska) provided by CSCS.
+The bucket `karabo-public` is public world readable, which enables unauthenticated GET access for everyone.
+The class `karabo.data.external_data.DownloadObject` is managing the access of these resources.

+To avoid unnecessary download traffic of these resources, they're cached locally at `XDG_CACHE_HOME` per default.
+When an according resource already exists, it won't be downloaded.
+Because we just check the existence of a local file-name to assess whether a resource shall be downloaded or not, developers are inclined to version each resource, and put them into an according directory to allow resource updates.
+This means for example, the first up a resource `some-file.fits` should be put inside a directory called `some-file`, be named `some-file-v0.fits, and referenced accordingly in the GET-address.
+However, most likely there are "older" resources not following this structure because of historical reasons.

+To manage resources, it is recommended to use [AWS-CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and/or a compatible UI-interface like [Fileon-S3-Browser](https://chromewebstore.google.com/detail/fileon-s3-browser/dkckgdiclklkmiaimnpdlccihdkfbjdd?hl=en) (Chrome-extension) or comparable.
+The current S3 setup allows up to 100 GiB quota.
+For new credentials, open ticket at [CSCS-Service-Desk](https://jira.cscs.ch/plugins/servlet/desk) asking for a new user under the `ska` tenant.
+The following infos might be helpful to configure your client:

+Object-Detail:
+- Protocol: S3
+- Host: rgw.cscs.ch (endpoint-url: https://rgw.cscs.ch)
+- Port: 443 (TLS enabled)
+- Region: us-east-1
+- Bucket-path-style: Path Style
+- Access-key-id: {SECRET}
+- Secret-access-key: {SECRET}

+Bucket-Detail:
+- Name: karabo-public
+- Owner: karabo
+- Region: cscs-zonegroup
+- Policy: public